Freedom to Work (FTW)

 Freedom to Work in the Private Sector**

-Freedom to Work in the Public Sector**
+Freedom to Work in the Public Sector** (temporarily disabled pending review of the U.S. Supreme Court Decision in Janus v.
+AFSCME)

 ** NOTE: Employers may place the appropriate poster in the workplace.
 Use of the poster is optional.